actions/importer-labs/azure_devops/2-audit.md

     gh valet audit azure-devops --output-dir tmp/audit --namespace valet
     ```

-    __Note__: The Azure DevOps organization and project name can be omitted from the `audit` command as they were persited in the `.env.local` file in the [configure lab](./1-configure.md).
+    __Note__: The Azure DevOps organization and project name can be omitted from the `audit` command as they were persisted in the `.env.local` file in the [configure lab](./1-configure.md).
 You can optionally provide these arguments on the command line with the `--azure-devops-organization` and `--azure-devops-project` CLI options.

 3. The command will list all the files written to disk in green when the command succeeds.